Code of Conduct

 1) Code of Conduct Policy

-1.1 This Code of Conduct Policy addresses the Kincardine Scottish Festival & Highland Games (Festival) commitment to a safe and respectful workplace as well as addressing and reporting prohibiting acts of bribery, theft and corruption.
+1.1 This Code of Conduct Policy addresses the Kincardine Scottish Festival & Highland Games (Festival) commitment to a safe and respectful workplace and Festival environment.

-1.2 Accordingly, all Festival volunteers, agents, representatives, businesses, suppliers, distributors, consultants, partners, and anyone else doing business for or associated with Festival’s name, are required to comply fully with this Policy.
+1.2 Accordingly, all Festival volunteers, agents, games representatives, businesses, suppliers, distributors, consultants, and associations or anyone else doing business for or associated with the Festival’s name must comply fully with this Policy.

 2) Definitions